kairosity/mp4-lionize/README.md

 - It displays: the product illustration, the product name & category, the price ex.
 VAT, the VAT added, the quantity of that item in their bag, and the total price of each item incl.
 VAT.

+- Under the quantity selector, the user can click to update their bag once a new quantity has been chosen.

+- The very last column is for removing all quantities of a particular product in the bag.
+Initially this "remove" button was next to the "update" button, but my mentor suggested I move it to its own column for better User Experience.

 - At the page bottom it displays the subtotal, vat total & grand total amounts, as well as buttons for "Keep Shopping" and "Secure Checkout".

 - The page is both detailed and simple with all the required functionality.